anthonyn2121/a_star/README.md

 Finds path from start to goal using a L2 norm as heuristic.

+Will save 2 images: map.png which shows the environment, and then waypoints.png which plots the waypoints onto the environment

 Able to create your own world as a json package.
 Json must contain key words:
  - bounds
  - blocks